droidian/feedbackd/README.md

 ```

 ## Per app profiles
-One can lower the feedback level of an individual application
+One can set the feedback profile of an individual application
 via `GSettings`.
 E.g. for an app with app id `sm.puri.Phosh`
 to set the profile to `quiet` do: